Ye Olde Thatche Shoppe F W Neeve. Postcard Carol Ewin

 The Norwich Mercury of Wednesday July 11th 1900 included an advertisement for Horniman’s Tea.
 The advert included a list of traders in the Norfolk area who sold the tea in their stores.

-Amongst the traders was the name ‘Everett’ a Grocer of Great Ellingham.
+Amongst the traders was the name ‘Everett’ a grocer of Great Ellingham.

 1901 census – Church Street Shops